eibensteiner/portfolio/content/introducing-sandbox.md

 ---
 title: Introducing Sandbox
-completed: false
+type: Sideproject
 ---

 I’m excited to announce **Sandbox**.
-Sidebox is an **auto-generated open source design system** tailored to the needs of small organizations.
+An **auto-generated open source design system** tailored to the needs of small organizations.

 <lib-image :low-src="'projects/sandbox/app-low.jpg'" :high-src="'projects/sandbox/app.jpg'" :has-border="true" :alt="'Project specific typography page'"></lib-image>

-Building a Sandbox for your company or project couldn't be easier.
-Checkout a new branch, paste your `tailwind.config.js` in the root, and that's it.
+Building a design system with Sandbox couldn't be easier.
+Clone the project, paste your `tailwind.config.js` in the root, and that's it.

 ### Vision

-Design Systems should support both developers and designers in their everyday work and shouldn't be an additional time consumer.
-After all, it is a mostly internal used software to **simplify the communication between several different parties** in an organization.

-However, I often see the **problem of keeping design systems up to date**.
+I often see the **problem of keeping design systems up to date**.
 Especially in smaller organizations we want to keep the design system **as small and tidy** but also **as powerful as possible** for our use cases.

 Sandbox is trying to tackle this issue.
 It **auto-generates your design system out of your design tokens** just by adding one simple file everybody works with.